UVic-Photography-Excursion-Club/pec-faq/index.md

 Q: Do you develop and print film for the disposable cameras?
 A: We unfortunately do not have the resources or time to develop and print film.
 You may develop your own film at various stores in the city that offer film processing services (We recommend Prism Imaging, or London drugs), or learn to do it yourself from the UVic Photoclub (fb.me/UVicPhotoClub).

-## Chat Bot

-Q: Why do you use a chat bot?
-A: We have found that it is easier for people to have their questions answered by talking with the chat bot.
-This frees up time that the admins spend answering the same question again and again.
-You can still talk with an admin by clicking the “Talk with an Admin” button.